 The amount of payments and the type of benefits provided under the CIC Plan vary based on the employee's position and include cash severance payments based on base salary and bonus, accelerated vesting of equity awards, and payment for continued coverage under group health plans.
-Specifically, each Named Executive Officer is entitled to a base compensation severance benefit that is equal to the individual's base salary plus the individual's target bonus payment for the year, which amount is then multiplied by 2.0 for Mr. Davis and 1.5 for Dr. Stankovic and Messrs.
-Baity, Young and Yang.
+Specifically, each Named Executive Officer is entitled to a base compensation severance benefit that is equal to the individual's base salary plus the individual's target bonus payment for the year, which amount is then multiplied by 2 for Mr. Davis and 1.5 for Dr. Stankovic and Messrs.
+Kim and Yang.
 In addition, the Named Executive Officers are also eligible to receive a pro-rated portion of the target bonus for the year in which the change in control occurs.
-Under the CIC Plan, any options held by a Named Executive Officer that are outstanding but unvested and that are not assumed by the acquiring company will vest.
+Under the CIC Plan, any equity awards held by a Named Executive Officer that are outstanding but unvested and that are not assumed by the acquiring company will vest.
 In addition, following a merger in which the options have been assumed, if a Named Executive Officer's employment is involuntarily terminated or terminated by such officer for Good Reason, then any unvested options held by the Named Executive Officer will vest.
 Thus, this type of option acceleration would require a "double trigger" for the applicable Named Executive Officer, as noted above.
-If a merger had occurred, effective as of December 31, 2017, and all performance awards were deemed vested, the value of the accelerated options to our executive officers would have been: \$4.1 million, \$13,000, \$0.9 million, \$0 and \$0.9 million to Mr. Davis, Mr. Young, Dr. Stankovic, Mr. Yang and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2017, which was \$30.11, multiplied by (ii) the number of shares deemed accelerated under the applicable option.
-In addition, the cash payout under the CIC Plan at December 31, 2017 would have been \$2.4 million, \$0.9 million, \$1.1 million, \$1.1 million, \$1.1 million and \$0.9 million for Mr. Davis, Mr. Young, Dr. Stankovic, Mr. Yang and Mr. Baity, respectively.
+If a merger had occurred effective as of December 31, 2018 and all performance awards were deemed vested, none of the Named Executive Officers would have realized any value because the stock price as of such date was below the exercise price for the performance awards.
+In addition, the cash payout under the CIC Plan at December 31, 2018 would have been approximately \$3 million, \$2.1 million and \$1.3 million, respectively.
+Mr. Davis, Dr. Stankovic, Mr. Kim and Mr. Yang, respectively.